Betts ties MLB mark with 3 of Dodgers’ 6 HRs in rout of Pads

 “I’ve been doing it my whole life so I think I’m just comfortable there,” Betts said.
 “It’s just one of those things where you only lead off once, but I enjoy getting things started and creating havoc on the basepaths.”

-Betts has mostly batted second in this pandemic-shortened season.
+Betts signed one of the richest contracts in baseball history last month, agreeing to a $365 million, 12-year deal on the eve of opening day, and has mostly batted second in this pandemic-shortened season.
 The 2018 AL MVP said when he was acquired from Boston in a blockbuster trade last offseason that he thought he’d be hitting leadoff with his new team.

 “I’m definitely here to do whatever is best for the team,” said Betts, who talked to Roberts again recently about the leadoff spot.
 “I think he’s just trying to find a comfort in the lineup in general.”